Deductible expenses for self-employed workers in Spain

 ⚠️ Important: without a complete invoice you will never be able to deduct VAT, even if the expense is real.

-Yes, but they are the exception, not the norm.
+Yes, but they are the exception, not the rule.

-Some common expenses deductible in IRPF even if they do not have an invoice are:
+Some common expenses deductible in IRPF even without an invoice include:

 - Insurance

-In other cases (public transport, taxis, occasional tickets), it is best to always ask for an invoice when possible.
-A ticket can be used in some cases for personal income tax, but it is not a guarantee against a review.
+In other cases (public transport, taxis, occasional tickets), it is always advisable to request an invoice whenever possible.
+A receipt may work in some cases for IRPF, but it is not a guarantee in the event of a tax review.

-- It is one of the easiest expenses to justify
+- One of the easiest expenses to justify

 Office or workplace

-- Office or coworking rental: deductible if it is exclusively professional
+- Office or coworking rent: deductible if used exclusively for professional purposes

 - Computers, printers